Sonukr/react-gitbook/lectures/04-further-information/04-fetch-exercise.md

 on what function is being executed.
 It has a relative value according to what function it's inside of.
 The `fetch()` call involves many callbacks with several different functions.
-In order to preserve the initial context of our React component we need to create a new variable `base` to keep track of the original value of the `this` keyword.
+In order to preserve the initial context of our React component, we need to create a new variable `base` to keep track of the original value of the `this` keyword.
 Saving the original value of `this` to `base` allows us to access methods like `this.setState()` through `base.setState()` all throughout the different functions.
+Also importantly - this variable can be called anything at all; we're just calling it base here.
+The important bit is just to save "this" to "base".

 ```js
 import React, {Component} from 'react';